t-ibm/ghiro/packages/README.md

 User interaction with the DLT layer is through two IS packages.

 #### Support for Distributed Applications
-IS package `WmDApp` contains administrative services as well as the runtime services mapping the contract to the DLT layer.
+IS package `WmDApp` contains administrative services as well as the runtime services allowing to communicate with the distributed applications hosted by the distributed ledger.

 ###### Configuration
 There is exactly one configuration file [`packages/WmDApp/resources/Node.yaml`](../modules/core/src/testFixture/resources/Node.yaml) controlling all aspects of a DLT node.